 Kalpana is a line leader at MSA Ethos, a powerful position many times fulfilled by men.
 In the river in the portrait's background, a crocodile attacked Kalpana and her arm was torn into several pieces.
 Kalpana received critical surgery and healthcare at the hospital at MSA and was able to recover a fraction of her mobility.
 Coming from a family of means, working at MSA Ethos isn't a necessity for her, but rather a passion of hers to find a career in which she's stimulated and constantly learning.
 Her passion and desire to become an expert in an industry she loves, allowed her to overcome her fears and adversities.

-*behno Customer Care will be in touch to discuss shipping details.
+behno Client Services will be in touch to discuss shipping details.

 Family Planning: At MSA Ethos, we work to provide access to family planning education and services through their on-site hospital.

 Health: Garment and factory workers have access to healthcare clinics, sanitized water and additional nutritional support.

 Garment Worker Social Mobility: No child labor, fair wages and transparent contracts.

 Women’s Rights: Ensuring equal remuneration for women as their male counterparts in similar positions.